-This is the first article in a Living Building Chronicle series this week on the Energy Petal for the Living Building at Georgia Tech.
+This is the first article in a Living Building Chronicle series this week on the Energy Petal for the Kendeda Building for Innovative Sustainable Design.

 Espresso was too much to ask.

 The Living Building at Georgia Tech already had been spitting out energy challenges that members of its experienced design team hadn’t faced before.
 To meet the Living Building Challenge standard, the project must generate at least 5 percent more power than it uses.
 And it has to do that in a humid climate that complicates the air conditioning.

 That’s compounded by the building’s complexity.
 Unlike many other net positive structures — from event spaces to elementary schools — this one will be occupied 12 months a year, up to 18 hours per day.
 Its uses also will vary: Seven classrooms of various sizes.
 Study areas.
 Offices.
 A 170-seat auditorium.
 Even a “maker space” where students will pursue creative, sustainably oriented projects.

 Those multiple uses mean exterior doors will open and close with regularity.
 Some sections of the building will be packed with active people; others will be more sedate and less crowded.
 And the energy models must account for the need to power everything from air conditioning and heat to an elevator, computers and recharging cellphones.